All Episodes

 Nothing will ever be proven.

-I think many people suspect he didn't die any version of natural debt.
+I think many people suspect he didn't die any version of natural death.

-Uh another example, last one would be what happened to Parler.
+Another example, last one, would be what happened to Parlor.

-But I mean, just yeah, like it really was again sort of, and I don't I don't know how we've gotten into just some of these sidelines, but it there is hey, I like I like writing these ways, man.
+But I mean, just like it really was, again, sort of, and I don't know how we've gotten into some of these sidelines, but there is hey, I like Riding These Waves, man.

 Don't even worry about it.